Teresa Orlowski

-Teresa Orlowski (born 29 July 1953) is a former German-Polish performer in and a current producer of adult films in Germany.
-She was one of the biggest European porn stars of the 80s.
+Teresa Orlowski (born 29 July 1953) is a former Polish-German performer in and a current producer of adult films in Germany.
+She was one of the biggest European porn-stars of the 80s.

 Early life

 She was born as Teresa Orłowska in Wrocław, Poland and spent her childhood in Dębica, a small city near Tarnów.
-Despite being Polish, Orlowski is considered the first true German porn star.
-A former veterinary assistant, she came to West Germany in 1979 and worked first in a nightclub in Wattenscheid, later in a bar at Duisburg Central Station.
-In 1982, she married pornographic director and photographer Hans Moser.
+Despite being Polish, Orlowski is considered the first true German porn-star.
+A former veterinary assistant, she came to West-Germany in 1979 and worked first in a nightclub in Wattenscheid, later in a bar at Duisburg Central Station.
+In 1982, she married pornographic films director and photographer Hans Moser.

 Career

 She debuted in 1983 in the film Foxy Lady, directed by her then-husband Hans Moser.
 She starred in two early examples of interactive pornography, Mopsparade (1994) and Teresa O. The CD-ROM edition (1995).
-Together with Moser, she founded the Hannover-based adult production company "VTO" (Verlag Teresa Orlowski / Video Teresa Orlowski); the company went bankrupt after a few years.
+Together with Moser, she founded the Hannover-based adult production company "VTO" (Verlag Teresa Orlowski/Video Teresa Orlowski); the company went bankrupt after a few years.
 After her retirement from the adult industry, she moved to Marbella.

 In addition, Orlowski starred in the music video "Bitte, bitte" by Die Ärzte in 1989.
-In 1986, Larry Bonville recorded the song Fire Inside for Teresa Orlowski.
+In 1986, Larry Bonville recorded the song Fire inside for Teresa Orlowski.